hci-a-if-its-2019/assignment-0-adisazhar123/README.md

 ![craiglist ads images](public/craiglist_ads_slide.gif "craiglist ads scroll images") *Image 1.8: View images*
 ****
 6. The most important aspect of platforms like *Craiglist* is how the advertisement/ product is served to the user.
 This can be in terms of the details provided, pricing, seller infos, location etc. I clicked on a "Refrigerator" ad.
-As you can see, there is **barely** any information.
-In my opinion, things can be improved in various ways.
+As you can see, there is **barely** any information. (*Image 1.9a*) In my opinion, things can be improved in various ways.
 (1) Add a section for seller's info - phone number, email etc. There is a "reply" button, which I assume is the method to get in touch with the seller, although it gave me a **negative response**.
 I'm also unable to know the reason of the error. (*Image 1.9b*)
 (2) Have a **seperate** price label, **not concatenated** on the title.
 (3) Put **borders** on each **section**, so users will be able to **differentiate** the description, title, location etc. An example is the Gumtree ad (*Image 1.9c*)